top of page

 Protective Coverings for Furniture & Floors

-If furniture stays, we recommend shielding it with drop cloths or plastic sheeting.
-We bring our own protective gear, but securing coverings yourself ensures they stay in place.
-This protects your personal belongings from paint fumes, splatters, and dust during interior painting.
+If furniture stays, we recommend using covering such as drop cloths or plastic sheeting for extra protection.
+We bring our own protective gear, but securing coverings yourself ensures they stay in place and keep your furniture protected from paint splatters.

 Storage Solutions During Painting